The Practitioner Thinker

 The work is being done.
 The outcomes are not arriving.
 The reason isn’t technical — and once you see it, it cannot be unseen.

-i — what is actually happening
+first — what is actually happening

 For the first time, intelligence is being manufactured.

+To understand why that gap exists — why the spend is real and the results are not — you have to start with what AI actually is.
+Not a faster tool, but something the world has never had before.
 Every previous wave — mainframes, the internet, mobile, cloud — built better tools for human minds.
 This is different in kind.
 It produces intelligence directly: renewable, scalable, on demand, at industrial scale.

 As that manufactured intelligence grows, so does the cognitive capacity of the world — and the problems you are solving today may not be the problems of tomorrow.